What is the Google Knowledge Graph?

 You will be required to share with Google your social profiles (by taking a screenshot of the browser window where it appears you are logged in) and a photo of yourself holding an identity card.
 Once this step has been completed, the The Google Search Team will verify the information and you will receive an email from them (mine arrived after two weeks) that will allow you to keep the data on Google always up to date.

-Once the validation is completed at the top of the Knowledge Graph card, you will be able to click the Suggest a change link and from there click the information that you want to change and propose the changes.
-In the response box you shall:
+Once you’re on the knowledge graph, you will be able to click the Suggest an edit link (or suggest edits if on mobile) at the top of the knowledge panel and from there click the information that you want to change and propose the changes.
+In the response box you shall write a short description that:

 - Clearly state your suggested change